spirit-dave/Data-Analysis-Projects-Dashboard/README.md

 Representation Disparity:
 There is relatively balanced gender representation across most fields, with slightly more females in Agriculture and Social Sciences and slightly more males in Medicine.

-Unemployment Disparity:
-Unemployment rates are similar between genders within each field, but minor variations exist.
-For example, females in Education have slightly higher unemployment rates compared to males, while the reverse is true for Agriculture and Medicine.